evshary/cheat-sheet/cmake/README.md

 # introduction
 cmake is a tool to generate Makefile for multiple platform.

+Modern cmake use target and property instead of just variables.

+target can be created by 3 commands: add_library, add_executable, add_custom_target.
+Almost everything in cmake has properties.
+Here is [properties list](https://cmake.org/cmake/help/latest/manual/cmake-properties.7.html).

 # Installation
 * cmake:
   - `sudo apt install cmake`